ArturJD96/Leiden_ML4NLP_2023-4/notes/notes.md

 Applying NLP into the area of counterpoint expert system explainability

-1. Recognize the cadence
+1. Recognize the clausulae
-2. LM: why is it a cadence?
+2. LM: why is it a clausulae?

 NLP: summarization